-The fifth and final stage of building a new Chiropractic office is construction itself, as well as all the tasks needed to complete your facility for opening.
-This includes training your personnel and arranging for delivery of your office and Chiropractic equipment.
+The fifth and final stage of building a new holistic office is the construction itself, as well as all the tasks needed to complete your facility for opening.
+This includes training your personnel and arranging for delivery of your office and specialized equipment.
 It includes finishing construction to receive your Certificate of Occupancy, and then installing the furnishings and equipment and making sure all systems are working in preparation for your opening.

 This phase can last between 2 to 16 weeks dependent upon the level of detail and work to complete the construction.
 For example, a raw, undeveloped space will require the most time.
 At minimum, you should plan a week for furnishing and equipment installation prior to your soft opening date in which you start to see patients.
 Additionally, we always suggest about 4 additional weeks after your soft opening to work out the processes before your grand opening event.

 Though they may sound simple, each of these phases come with their own challenges.
-At CrossFields, we can help you every step of the way.
-From determining the ideal square footage for your office to function its best, to communication with your general contractor, we have helped other Chiropractors just like you not only achieve there vision but also save valuable time and money!
+At CrossFields, we can help you through every step.
+From determining the ideal square footage for your office to function its best, to communication with your general contractor, we have helped other holistic professionals just like you not only achieve there vision but also save valuable time and money!
 Contact us today to talk to someone about how we can Bring Your Vision to Life!